There are five leveraged tokens for every underlying token or index listed on FTX: BULL, BEAR, HEDGE, MOON, and DOOM.

 If a user redeems N tokens, then:

 a) the leveraged token will sell N * Position contracts of the Underlying Future.
-(Note that in the case of a HEDGE or BEAR token, Position will be negative and the leveraged token will be buying.)
+(Note that in the case of a HEDGE BEAR, or DOOM token, Position will be negative and the leveraged token will be buying.)

 b) The user will be credited with N * NAV (minus redemption fees).

 c) The user will be debited N tokens.

 Leveraged Tokens are standard ERC20 tokens, and so buyers don't post any collateral or pay any funding costs directly.
 Thus, a user's PnL from trading leveraged tokens is just the change in the price of the token from when they buy to when they sell.

 The price of the token, however, will track the underlying NAV of the token's account, and creations/redemptions will happen directly at that NAV plus fees.

 As an example, say that a user creates or buys 10 EOSBULL tokens when the EOSBULL NAV is $5,000, spending $50,000.
 Then, say that the EOS token goes up 5% that same day, from $4 to $4.20.

 EOSBULL's NAV will increase 3 * 5% = 15% from $5,000 to $5,750.
 If the user then sells their EOSBULL at the new NAV--$5,750--they will make $7,500 on their $50,000 investment.

 Because the leveraged tokens rebalance each day, the NAV and PnL will track the sum of the daily percent moves in the underlying tokens, which could diverge from the accumulated move.
 For instance, say that the user above bought 10 EOSBULL when NAV was $5,000, and then EOS went up 5% that day from $4 to $4.20.
 The user would be up 15%.
 Then say that the next day, EOS moved to: